Updated on June 13, 11:42 p.m. (GMT+8): Improved relevancy.

 Additionally, Jae, Crown, and CuVee all composed a beautiful song for their other collaborative project.

-Former Gfriend lead vocalist Eunha (Jung Eunbi) loves Overwatch so much, she attended the viewing party for the 2019 Overwatch League Grand Final at Korea’s Lotte World cinema.
+Former Gfriend lead vocalist and Viviz member Eunha (Jung Eunbi) loves Overwatch, so much so that she once attended the viewing party for the 2019 Overwatch League Grand Final at Korea’s Lotte World Cinema.

 She cheered for the all-Korean Vancouver Titans team, who unfortunately lost to the San Francisco Shock led by Jay “Sinatraa” Won.